Upcoming Events

 This presentation is free and open to the community.

-May 12, 2026
+May

-planning with pride: Advance Directives & Estate Planning for LGBTQ+ Families & Parents of Disabled Children
+Planning With Pride: Advance Directives & Estate Planning for LGBTQ+ Families & Parents of Disabled Children

 Join the PrideLaw team for an informative presentation on advance directives and advance planning.
 Discover what actions can you take now to prepare for the future and why planning ahead is especially important for LGBTQ+ families and parents of disabled children.
 Learn about health care proxies, financial agents, and estate planning basics.